nomasters/handshake/design-docs/handshake-core.md

 ```

-`chats/{chat_id}/{profile_id}/lookups/{identity}.json.secretbox` - this is the directory that holds lookup hashes and keys for each identity in the chat.
-At first, we will only support 2 person chat (i think), but more could be introduced in the future.
+`chats/{chatid}/{profile_id}/lookups/{identity}.json.secretbox` - this is the directory that holds lookup hashes and keys for each identity in the chat.
+At first, we will only support 2 person chat (I think), but more could be introduced in the future.

 ```
 {